Jomy10/SnakeSwift/README.md

 Snake game built using Swift, playable on any browser using WebAssembly.

-UI build using [Tokamak](https://github.com/TokamakUI/Tokamak), which is a SwiftUI compatible framework for WebAssembly.
+UI built using [Tokamak](https://github.com/TokamakUI/Tokamak), which is a SwiftUI compatible framework for WebAssembly.
 Interaction with the DOM is done through [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit).

 ## Contributing
 If you ind any bugs or have any improvement suggestions, please open an issue first.
 If you get green light, you can open a pull request.